Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 pthreads (POSIX threads) is a widely used standard C language API for implementing multithreading.
 Since pthreads can not run on non-Unix Operating Systems, C++ 11 introduced it's own library `<thread>` which can implement multi-threading in platform independent manner (it can run on any Operating Systems).

+Even today pthreads remains a powerful, lower-level, and highly compatible option, especially when interfacing with existing C codebases or requiring specific system-level control.